kieranrcampbell/synthetic-admix/README.md

 create synthetic bulk RNA-seq samples based on mixing the cell types in known ratios.
 To use this, run `generate_admix_makefiles.py` which will create python scripts based on `admix_template.py` to call `createadmix.py` on different mixture ratios (currently 0.1, 0.2,...,0.9).
 It will also write bash scripts to call these python scripts and a final bash script `makefile` that submits all jobs to the cluster.
 The directory for all generated python and bash scripts is `/net/isi-scratch/kieran/admix/synthetic/synthetic-admix/data/synth_fastq_makefiles`.

+Note that this will only create the synthetic files using the cells that have been marked as bulk in `data/meta.csv` -> `usage_type`.

 #### 5. Compute expression estimates using `tophat` and `cufflinks`

 The script `generate_tc_makefiles.py` must then be called to generate a set of makefiles that call `tophat`, `cuffquant` then `cuffnorm`.
 These target all synthetic bulk and single cell data, stored in `data/admix_output` and `data/type12`.
 This script will generate a (large) set of makefiles (just bash scripts) that are stored in `data/transcript_quant/makefiles`, including a master makefile that submits all others to the cluster (with 4 cores each).
 The alignments from tophat are stored in `data/transcript_quant/alignments` and the resulting abundances stored in cxb format in `data/transcript_quant/abundance`.

 The application `cuffnorm` is then used to normalise fpkm values onto a single scale.
 For this case, synthetic bulk and single-cell data are normalised separately. `generate_tc_makefiles.py` generates the sample sheets required by cuffnorm as well as makefiles for calling cuffnorm in `data/transcript_quant/norm_abund`, as well as (once more) a master makefile to submit both to the cluster.
 The resulting expression estimates are stored in `data/transcript_quant/norm_abund/single` and `data/transcript_quant/norm_abund/bulk`.

+Note that the single cell estimates only use the cells designated as `single` in `data/meta.csv` -> `usage_type`.

 ### Scripts associated with each stage